Arne Friedrich: International career

 Friedrich played a total of five games for the Germany U-21 team and once for the B-team known as "Team 2006".

 On 21 August 2002, he made his debut for the senior team against Bulgaria with in a 2–2 draw in Sofia.
 His first major tournament for the national team was Euro 2004 where he appeared in all three group matches that saw the German team was eliminated.
 On 21 December 2004, Friedrich captained Germany in a 5–1 friendly win over Thailand in Bangkok.
-He has captained the team three more time since.
+He has captained the team three more times since.

 In 2005, Germany took part in the Confederations Cup, as upcoming World Cup hosts.
 Friedrich took turns with Andreas Hinkel on the right wing-back position.
 The following year, he was part of the 23-man squad for the 2006 World Cup.
 Except the match for third place, which he missed due to an injury, Friedrich started all of Germany's games.

 At Euro 2008, Friedrich was once again part of the German team, but was initially intended as a substitute.
 Following an injury to Marcell Jansen, he started the final group game and all three knock-out stage matches.
 The quarter-final was one of Friedrich's best international matches where he successfully shut down Portugal national team star Cristiano Ronaldo.

 In March 2009, German coach Joachim Löw explained that he now planned Friedrich as a centre-back instead of the right wing-back position.

 Friedrich was part of Germany's squad in the 2010 World Cup in South Africa.
 After a Bastian Schweinsteiger solo run, he scored his very first international goal on his 77th appearance for Germany on 3 July 2010 in the 2010 World Cup 4–0 quarter-final win over Argentina.